dwelch67/mbed_samples/blinker01/README.blinker01.txt

 this manual, so if you have to register to get it you have to register (Registration is FREE).

-A general introduction to this manual.
 Teaching ARM/thumb assembly for example is beyond the scope of this project.
-The instruction set is documented here.
+But I will give a general introduction to this manual.
+In particular so that you get a feel for differences bewteen the cortex-M and the more traditional ARM architecture.
+The instruction set is documented in this manual, the cortex-m3 only supports thumb and thumb2 instructions, ARM instructions are not supported.
 Note the difference between the various encodings ones like T1 that say All versions of the Thumb instruction set are the original 16 bit thumb instructions.
 The ones that say ARMv7-M are part of the thumb2 instruction set.
 Thumb instructions will work on other arm platforms back to the ARM7 (ARMv4T), Thumb2 is a new 32 bit, variable instruction length thing for cores like this.
 My thumbulator instruction set simulator, also at github, is strictly the original thumb instruction set and thumb2 instructions are beyond the scope.
 Programs that work on thumbulator can be transferred almost directly to this chip for example, but not necessarily true in the other direction.
 In addition to gcc and llvm examples, this project will show thumb vs thumb2 (where practical).

 What we need from the ARMv7-M ARM.
 If you are an old time ARM programmer you are used to a 32 bit, ARM (32 bit instruction),